 Over-the-counter medications aren’t taken in a vacuum—they can interact with prescription drugs you may be taking for other conditions.
 These interactions can either make your other medications less effective or increase the risk of side effects.
 It’s always a good practice to review all your medications with your doctor or pharmacist.
 Additionally, our bodies change as we age, and so does our tolerance for certain drugs.
 For example, naproxen is often not recommended for people over 65 due to a higher risk of side effects like stomach bleeding.

-Natural Remedies to Support Your Treatment Plan
+Natural Ways to Complement Your Pain Relief Plan

 While over-the-counter and prescription medications are effective tools, they aren’t the only options for managing joint pain.
 Many people find that incorporating natural remedies and lifestyle adjustments into their routine provides an extra layer of support.
 These strategies can work alongside your primary treatment plan to help you feel your best.
 From powerful plant-based ingredients to simple dietary changes, these natural approaches can make a real difference in your daily comfort and mobility.